Dark Triad at Work

 dominating conversations, dismissing feedback from coworkers or superiors, and

-c) Psychopathy: These individuals mostly appear to be calm, even under
+c) Psychopathy: These individuals mostly appear calm, even under

 high pressure situations but can also be impulsive or reckless when pursuing